Chapter 16. Configuring Artificial Intelligence

 Other chat commands you may want to read about in the help files include :CodyChat!, :CodyTask, :CodyToggle, :CodyExplain, and :CodyRestart.

 ChatGPT is a good coding assistant, and there are several plugins that integrate nicely with the editor.
-They all require an OpenAI API key, which tends to be a lot more expensive than opening ChatGPT in the browser and asking it questions on the paid plan, then copying text over in the most awful way possible.
+However, none of them are available as LazyExtras.
+They also all require an OpenAI API key, which tends to be a lot more expensive than opening ChatGPT in the browser and asking it questions on the paid plan, then copying text over in the most awful way possible.

 For the most part, I think GitHub Copilot is as smart as ChatGPT (about coding, anyway), and the CopilotChat plugin is a nice interface, so I recommend that instead.